Robert GoodspeedAssociate Professor of Urban and Regional Planning

-Robert Goodspeed is an Assistant Professor of Urban Planning.
+Robert Goodspeed is an Associate Professor of Urban Planning.
 He teaches in the areas of geographic information systems (GIS), collaborative planning, and scenario planning theory and methods.
 His research investigates how new information technologies can be used to improve the planning process and planning outcomes, and involves mixed-methods studies of innovative urban planning practice, the use of GIS to develop novel methods, and theoretical analysis of sociotechnical practices like crowdfunding and smart cities.
-He was named a Leading Thinker in Urban Planning and Technology by the website Planetizen in 2011.
+He was named a Leading Thinker in Urban Planning and Technology by the website Planetizen.

 He holds a Ph.D. in urban and regional planning from the Massachusetts Institute of Technology, an M.C.P. from the University of Maryland, and a B.A. in history from the University of Michigan.
 His dissertation, which examined the use of planning support systems in spatial planning, received the 2013 Donald Schön Award for Excellence in Learning from Practice from the Association of Collegiate Schools of Planning.
 His undergraduate thesis, a case study of Detroit’s Gratiot Area Redevelopment Project from the early 1950s, sparked his interest in cities and urban planning.

-He is a member of the American Institute of Certified Planners (AICP) and serves on the board of directors of PlaceMatters, a Denver-based nonprofit think tank for civic engagement and innovative urban planning.
+He is a member of the American Institute of Certified Planners (AICP), and serves as a board member of the Consortium for Scenario Planning, and initiative of the Lincoln Institute of Land Policy.
 Prior to pursuing a Ph.D., Goodspeed worked as a research analyst at the Boston Metropolitan Area Planning Council, and co-founded three award-winning websites, ArborUpdate, DCist, and Rethink College Park.